bpt26/tRAP/README.md

 - `getMFE.py` -- uses tRNAscan-SE secondary structure file and converts to a form usable by RNAfold.
 Also produces bash script `tRNAfold.sh` that will call RNAfold on this same file.
 - `tRNAFasta.py` -- takes in a bed file and genome-wide .fa file and outputs the sequence in .fa format corresponding to the bed file.
 - `gff2bed.py` -- converts .gff file to .bed format containing only exons.
+- `sortBeds.py` -- ensures that all .bed files are sorted, as hal2maf will ignore all out-of-order lines.
 - `reduce4d.py` -- converts .bed file output by hal4dExtract to a .bed containing only the 4d sites of 100,000 randomly distributed exons.
 - `humanTrainingData.tsv` -- tRNA data derived from these methods performed on the hg38 genome.
 - `humanSimplifiedTrainingData.tsv` -- tRNA data derived from the simplified methods performed on the hg38 genome.